saulpw/visidata/www/docs/edit.md

 In most cases, `^` is the preferred command.
 Examples which demo `^` can be seen in [Columns](/docs/columns#derived) and [Group](/docs/group#frequency).

 ###### How to set the header in an Excel sheet?
-For the standard filetypes (e.g. csv, tsv) the loaders assume that the dataset's first row is the header row.
-The Excel loader does not because an Excel file can have multiple sheets in it with a varying number of header rows.
+For the standard filetypes (e.g. csv, tsv) the loaders assume that the dataset's first `options.header` rows contain the column names.
+The Excel loader does not because an Excel file can have multiple sheets with varying number of header rows.

 1. Press `s` or `t` to select the rows which represent the header rows.
 2. Press `g^` to set the names of the headers to the contents of selected rows.